-UN Environment organized a creative workshop in Quito under the motto "Dreaming up the city we want to live in" (2006).
+UN Environment organized a creative workshop in Quito in 2016 under the motto "Dreaming up the city we want to live in".
+UNEP

 On this International Mother Earth Day, all eyes are on the COVID-19 pandemic – the biggest test the world has faced since the Second World War.

 We must work together to save lives, ease suffering and lessen the shattering economic and social consequences.